6 Best Unilateral Back Exercises to Build Muscle

 IntermediateDevelop Strength and BalanceLats, Biceps, and Forearms

 The D-handle lat pulldown helps you focus more on your weaker side.
-It is an excellent exercise to correct strength imbalance in your latissimus dorsi and give your back a defined appearance.
+It is an excellent exercise to correct the strength imbalance in your latissimus dorsi and give your back a defined appearance.

-How to perform D-handle lat pull down:
+How to perform D-handle lat pull-down:

 1. Attach a D-handle to the machine and sit underneath.